tedious/www.stashphp.com/Basics.rst

     // Clearing a key.
     $pool->deleteItem('path/to/data/specific/123');

-    // Clearing a key with subkeys
+    // Clearing a key with subkeys.
-    $pool->deleteItem('path/to/data/specific/123');  // clears 'path/to/data/*' as well as 'path/to/data'
+    $pool->deleteItem('path/to/data');  // clears 'path/to/data/*' as well as 'path/to/data'

 Emptying the Entire Cache